Join US

 Publications

-• Kobiljon Toshnazarov, Uichin Lee, Byung Hyung Kim, Varun Mishra, Lismer Andres Caceres Najarro, Youngtae Noh, “SOSW: Stress Sensing with Off-the-Shelf Smartwatches in the Wild,” IEEE Internet of Things Journal (IoT-J), 2024.
-Early Access.
-DOI: 10.1109/JIOT.2024.3375299.
+• Kobiljon Toshnazarov, Uichin Lee, Byung Hyung Kim, Varun Mishra, Lismer Andres Caceres Najarro, Youngtae Noh, “SOSW: Stress Sensing with Off-the-Shelf Smartwatches in the Wild,” IEEE Internet of Things Journal (IoT-J), vol.11, no.12, pp.21527-21545, 2024.
 2023 JCR IF:10.6, Rank:4/158=2.2% in Computer Science, Information Systems. [pdf] [link]

-• HyoSeon Choi, ChaeEun Woo, JiYun Kong, Byung Hyung Kim, “Multi-Output Regression for Integrated Prediction of Valence and Arousal in EEG-Based Emotion Recognition,” 12th IEEE International Winter Conference on Brain-Computer Interface, Feb, 2024.
+• HyoSeon Choi, ChaeEun Woo, JiYun Kong, Byung Hyung Kim, “Multi-Output Regression for Integrated Prediction of Valence and Arousal in EEG-Based Emotion Recognition,” 12th IEEE International Winter Conference on Brain-Computer Interface, Feb, 2024. [code] [pdf] [link]

 • Yunjo Han, Kobiljon E Toshnazarov, Byung Hyung Kim, Youngtae Noh, Uichin Lee, “WatchPPG: An Open-Source Toolkit for PPG-based Stress Detection using Off-the-shelf Smartwatches,” Adjunct Proceedings of ACM International Joint Conference on Pervasive and Ubiquitous Computing (Ubicomp) & ACM International Symposium on Wearable Computing (ISWC), pp.208-209, Oct, 2023. [pdf] [link]